Duke-I3T-Lab/AR_CPR_SA/README.md

 If you find this repo useful or the paper interesting, please consider citing the following paper:
 ```
 @misc{qu2025will,
-title={Will You Be Aware?
-Eye Tracking-Based Modeling of Situational Awareness in Augmented Reality},
+title={Will You Be Aware? {Eye} Tracking-Based Modeling of Situational Awareness in Augmented Reality},
 author={Zhehan Qu and Tianyi Hu and Christian Fronk and Maria Gorlatova},
 year={2025},
 eprint={2508.05025},